Jean-Pierre Ricard

 Jean-Pierre Ricard (born 26 September 1944) is a French prelate of the Catholic Church who was Archbishop of Bordeaux from 2001 to 2019.
 He has been a cardinal since 2006.
 He was previously Bishop of Montpellier for five years and before that an auxiliary bishop in Grenoble.
 From 2001 to 2007 he was president of the French Episcopal Conference.

-In November 2022, Ricard admitted he abused a 14-year-old girl in the 1980s when he was a parish priest.
-Both French prosecutors and the Holy See launched investigations, though civil proceedings were dropped in February 2023.
+In November 2022, Ricard admitted he sexually abused a 14-year-old girl in the 1980s when he was a parish priest.
+Both French prosecutors and the Holy See launched investigations, though criminal proceedings were dropped in February 2023 because the statute of limitations had expired.
+Church authorities then imposed restrictions on Ricard's exercise of his ministry for five years.

 Education

 Born in Marseille on 26 September 1944 to Georges and Jeanine Ricard, Jean-Pierre Ricard attended the Lycée de Saint-Charles and the Lycée Périer where he earned his Baccalauréat and then at Lycée Thiers (hypokhâgne).
 He studied philosophy at the Major Seminary of Marseille from 1962 to 1964.
 He spent one year performing National Service to promote development in Bamako, Mali.
 He also studied at the Carmes Seminary in Paris, and the Institut Catholique de Paris, earning a degree in theology and preparing for a doctorate.